 But you should pay attention that this feature works only if all participants are using the latest Viber version.
 According to the developer’s overview of their app, it uses the same security concepts as the Signal messenger.

 1. Facebook Messenger App

 Starting from October 4, 2016, Facebook Messenger app allows using end-to-end encryption.
 This optional feature is available in Secret Conversations mode and includes a timer that shows how long the encrypted messages will remain invisible.
-Since this option is not available by default, it’s user’s care to make sure that the data transmission will be safe.
+Since this option is not available by default, the user cares the data transmission will be safe.

 3. Signal Private Messenger

-Signal is an example of highly secure text messaging app with strong end-to-end encryption algorithms.
+The signal is an example of a highly secure text messaging app with strong end-to-end encryption algorithms.
 The messages are encrypted by the Signal Protocol that combines prekeys, Double Ratchet Algorithm, and 3-DH handshake.

 Voice calls are encrypted with SRTP and the ZRTP key-agreement protocol.
 Its reliability can be judged from the fact that many other messengers such as WhatsApp, Facebook Messenger, and Google Allo use it as a basic end-to-end encryption algorithm.

 The Signal Protocol allows using end-to-end encrypted group chats as well.
 According to the researchers from Ruhr University Bochum, UK’s University of Oxford and many others, this protocol was deemed safe and secure.